Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 How much does insurance pay for a totaled car?

 Hi, in this video, we will discuss how much an insurance company in California has to pay for a totaled car.
 My name is Matt Eason.
 I’m a personal injury attorney.
-I’ve been practicing law for over 25 years, and part of our practice is dealing with making sure insurance companies pay the appropriate amount for a totaled vehicle.
+I’ve been practicing law for over 25 years, and part of our practice is ensuring insurance companies pay the appropriate amount for a totaled vehicle.

 Please click here to view the video.

 One mechanism we like to utilize is CarMax.
-CarMax’s business model is such that they don’t like to negotiate over a value and typically don’t.
-Consequently, if you can find your car on CarMax, that’s a great resource for you to show the car’s value.
-Another neat thing about CarMax is that they can ship cars from all around the country to your location.
-Therefore, what you can do is you can find your car anywhere in the country, take into account its cost of shipping, and theoretically, that’s the value of your car.
+CarMax’s business model is such that they don’t want to negotiate over a value and typically don’t.
+Consequently, if you can find your car on CarMax, that’s an excellent resource for you to show the car’s value.
+Another neat thing about CarMax is that they can ship cars from around the country to your location.
+Therefore, what you can do is you can find your vehicle anywhere in the country, take into account its cost of shipping, and theoretically, that’s the value of your car.

-In addition to buying your car at CarMax, or maybe trying to find comparable cars that are advertised on the internet and then adjusting it would likely sell for you could also hire an appraiser to appraise the value in your car.
-Obviously, appraisers cost money.
-It’s not uncommon they’re $250 to $500, so you have to take that into account to see if that’s really worth doing.
+In addition to buying your car at CarMax or trying to find comparable vehicles that are advertised on the internet and then adjusting what it would likely sell for, you could also hire an appraiser to appraise the value of your car.
+Appraisers cost money.
+It’s not uncommon they’re $250 to $500, so you have to consider that to see if that’s worth doing.

-While you’re doing your due diligence based on what you think the car’s value is, the insurance company has their own programs that they’re going to run your car through.
-Kind of like a Kelley Blue Book type program that they’re going to put in the various features, and it’s going to spit out a number that it thinks the value of the car is.
+While you’re doing your due diligence based on what you think the car’s value is, the insurance company has its programs that they’re going to run your vehicle through.
+It’s like a Kelley Blue Book-type program that they’re going to put in the various features, and it’s going to spit out a number that it thinks the car’s value is.
 Be very wary of those programs and, in particular, the data going into those programs.
-Almost every adjuster will run your car through as being in average to poor condition, so be sure and look closely at that report.
+Almost every adjuster will run your vehicle through as being in average to poor condition, so be sure to look closely at that report.

-Once you find that condition listed on your report, you’re going to want to provide the adjuster with all the information you have to show the condition is actually higher than listed by the adjuster.
-Things to look for to adjust the value to a higher condition would obviously be the lack of dents and dings and things like that.
+Once you find that condition listed on your report, you will want to provide the adjuster with all the information you have to show the condition is higher than listed by the adjuster.
+Things to consider to adjust the value to a higher condition include the lack of dents and dings.
 But also, are there new tires on the car?
-Has it been worked under recently?
+Do you know if it has been worked under recently?
 A new engine and transmission?
-Any of that information you have in a reasonable period of time you want to provide to the adjuster to try and increase the value of the car’s condition.
+Any of that information you have in a reasonable period you want to provide to the adjuster to try and increase the value of the car’s condition.

-In addition to negotiating the basic value of the car, you also need to take into account what should be included on top of that, and unfortunately, what’s not included in that.
-On top of the car’s basic value, you’re entitled to reimbursement of the tax title, licensing fees that you have paid for that car.
+In addition to negotiating the fundamental value of the car, you also need to consider what should be included on top of that and, unfortunately, what’s not included in that.
+On top of the car’s fundamental value, you’re entitled to reimbursement of the tax title licensing fees that you have paid for that car.
 In addition to coming up with the car’s raw value, you do get to add just if you were to go on the street by it with the cost of the tax, title, and license.
 In California, that can be anywhere from 8 to 10% addition on top of the car’s raw value.
 So be sure you include that in your demand.

-Probably one of the most important things, though, in negotiating the value of the car is to which insurance company you’re negotiating the value of the car.
-Many people are reluctant to negotiate the value of the car with their insurance company.
-Saying, hey, why should my insurance company pay for it when they were at fault?
-The reality is the other insurance company will have to pay for it, but you’re better off typically going through your insurance company to negotiate the value and then letting your insurance company get reimbursed from the other side.
+One of the most important things, though, in negotiating the value of the car is to which insurance company you’re negotiating the value of the vehicle.
+Many people are reluctant to negotiate the car’s value with their insurance company.
+You are saying, hey, why should my insurance company pay for it when they were at fault?
+The other insurance company will have to pay for it.
+Still, you’re better off typically going through your insurance company to negotiate the value and then letting your insurance company get reimbursed from the other side.

 You typically want to go through your insurance company because your insurance company owes you a duty of good faith and fair dealing.
 So when they’re negotiating with you, they’re negotiating for a range of values, and they should be paying you in the top range of that value.
-In contrast, the other side’s insurance company owes their insured the duty of good faith and fair dealing, not you, and as a result, they are going to try and pay you on the low end of the range of value.
-The difference in value between a high end and low end can be quite significant, and that’s why usually you’re better off going through your insurance company.
+In contrast, the other side’s insurance company owes their insured the duty of good faith and fair dealing, not you, and as a result, they will try and pay you on the low end of the range of value.
+The difference in value between a high-end and a low-end can be pretty significant, and that’s why you’re usually better off going through your insurance company.

-However, one of the downsides admittedly in going through your insurance company has to do with your deductible.
-Often insurance companies will charge you a deductible, but you get that deductible back when they collect the money from the other side.
-In fact, you are the first person reimbursed.
-Many of the more reputable insurance companies will actually waive the deductible once the other side admits the liability, in which case that’s not even a challenge for you all.
+However, one of the downsides of going through your insurance company has to do with your deductible.
+Insurance companies often charge you a deductible, but you get it back when they collect the money from the other side.
+You are the first person to be reimbursed.
+Many more reputable insurance companies will waive the deductible once the other side admits the liability, which is not even a challenge for you all.
 Because of the differences in values between what your insurance company should be paying you and what the other side’s insurance company should be paying you, temporarily being out that deductible is usually well worth it.

-If, in the end, you can’t come to an agreement with the insurance adjuster over the value of your vehicle, your insurance company has to pay you at least what they believe to be the value.
-Then you can arbitrate the difference in that value over time.
-In contrast, the other insurance company has no obligation to pay you anything until you come to an agreement as to the value, and worse, you would actually have to sue them to get that reimbursed.
-Again because of those timing differences and ability to resolve conflict differences, you’re usually better off going through your insurance company, if that’s the option that you have.
+If, in the end, you can’t agree with the insurance adjuster over the value of your vehicle, your insurance company has to pay you at least what they believe to be the value.
+Then, you can arbitrate the difference in that value over time.
+In contrast, the other insurance company has no obligation to pay you anything until you agree as to the value, and worse, you would have to sue them to get that reimbursed.
+Again, because of those timing differences and the ability to resolve conflict differences, you’re usually better off going through your insurance company if that’s your option.